Wind at My Back

-Wind at My Back is a television series which aired in Canada on CBC Television between 1996 and 2001.
+Wind at My Back is a television series that aired in Canada on CBC Television between 1996 and 2001.
 It was created and produced by Kevin Sullivan, best known for his adaptation of Anne of Green Gables and Road to Avonlea.
 The series had five seasons, each with thirteen episodes, and a Christmas themed movie produced to wrap up loose ends, following the unexpected cancellation of the series.

 The series is set during the Great Depression of the 1930s, in the fictional small mining town of New Bedford in Northern Ontario.
 The family drama followed the members of the Bailey family as they lived through a time marked by hardship.
 Wind at My Back was loosely based on the Max Braithwaite books Never Sleep Three in a Bed and The Night We Stole the Mountie's Car.

 Plot

 The series opens in 1932, as Jack and Honey Bailey lose their hardware store and are forced to move back to Jack's hometown of New Bedford, Ontario, where his family owns a silver mine.
 When Jack dies after being stung by hornets, Honey is forced to leave her children, Hubert, Henry and Violet, with her domineering mother-in-law while she searches for work.
 The series follows Honey, her children, their extended family, and friends as they attempt to survive and thrive during the 1930s.